TypeAR-AI/TypeAR/README.md

 | Enum choice | `{"type": "string", "enum": ["meal", "travel"]}` | Candidate type: `str`, `int`, or `float` |

 Enum choices support `string`, `integer`, and `number` types, with at most 24 values.
 The declared `type` validates the candidate values.
-The tokenizer must provide enough distinct single-token control labels; the default pool uses A–Z and 0–9, with 24 candidates normally mapped to A–X.

 Generation works in three ways: